aquabu/remy/README.md

 [specs for this recipe are here](https://github.com/gregwoodward/remy_cluster_rails_example/blob/master/chef/spec/server_bootstrap/create_user_spec.rb) and consist of the various things that one would want to check for when this recipe executes.
 Note that these specs run on the remote box, not the local box.

+## License

+Remy is released under the MIT license.